madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 ### Destroy

-Destroy method seams like the previous one and need an `id` parameter.
-Let's build route:
+Destroy method seems like the previous one and need an `id` parameter.
+Let's build a route:

 ```ts
 // lib/config/routes.ts